Temel Karamollaoğlu

-Temel Karamollaoğlu (born 20 September 1941) is a Turkish engineer and politician who is currently the leader of the Felicity Party (SP) since 2016.
+Temel Karamollaoğlu (born 20 September 1941) is a Turkish textile engineer and politician.
 A prominent Islamist, Karamollaoğlu was the Mayor of Sivas from 1989 to 1995 and served twice as a Member of Parliament for Sivas from 1977 to 1980 and from 1996 to 2002.

 Early life and career

-Temel Karamollaoğlu, originally from Gürün, a district of Sivas, was born on June 7 1941 in Kahramanmaraş as one of the seven children of Üzeyir and Münire Karamollaoğlu couple.
+Temel Karamollaoğlu, originally from Gürün, a district of Sivas, was born on 7 June 1941 in Kahramanmaraş as one of the seven children of Üzeyir and Münire Karamollaoğlu.
 After completing his primary and secondary education in various provinces due to his father's duty as a teacher, he graduated from University of Manchester Institute of Science and Technology textile technology department in 1964, where he went on a scholarship in the 1960s.
 He completed his master's degree at the same university in 1967.
-In the same year he returned to Turkey and began working as a project engineer.
-In 1967, he worked as a specialist in the State Planning Organization.
-Between 1967 and 1972, he worked as a textile sector specialist at DPT.
+In the same year he returned to Turkey and began working for Sümerbank, and then as a textile specialist in the State Planning Organization.
 Karamollaoğlu, who worked in the private sector for two years after his military service, served as the Incentive and Implementation General Manager of the Ministry of Industry and Technology in 1975.
-Karamollaoğlu, who speaks fluent English, has been married since 1965 and has 5 children.